 Accounting is a field that’s projected to experience impressive growth for the foreseeable future.
 To learn about how you can take the next step in your educational journey, request information from AIU today.

 1. “Demand Greatest for Bachelor’s Grads, Business Majors.”
 National Association of Colleges and Employers.
 Retrieved from: http://www.naceweb.org/job-market/trends-and-predictions/demand-greatest-for-bachelors-grads-business-majors/ (Visited 10/17/18).

 2. “Accountants and Auditors.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm (Visited 10/17/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 3. “Personal Financial Advisors.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/business-and-financial/personal-financial-advisors.htm (Visited 10/17/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 4. “Financial Analysts.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/business-and-financial/financial-analysts.htm (Visited 10/17/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.